 Gifs by Active Body.
 Creative Mind.

 Repeat this exercise 5 to 10 times.
-People may also want to try doing the same number of repetitions for 2 to 3 sets.
+People may also want to try doing five sets of 20 repetitions.

-The United Kingdom’s National Health Service (NHS) recommends gentle hip stretching exercises to help ease hip pain.
+The United Kingdom’s National Health Service (NHS) recommends gentle hip stretching exercises to ease hip pain.

-However, if a person has severe hip pain, or hip pain that is accompanied by a fever, swelling, and the skin around the hip has changed color, they should stop stretching and seek immediate medical attention.
+However, if someone has severe hip pain or additional symptoms, including a fever, swelling, or changes to their skin color around the hip, they should seek immediate medical attention.

 Following an injury, it is important to gently stretch a sore hip to get movement and strength back.

 Gently stretching and exercising the hips can help relieve pain, increase mobility, and strengthen muscles.
-There are many exercises to choose from, but people can experiment to find the ones that work best for them and then incorporate these exercises into a routine.
+People can experiment to find the exercises that work best for them and then incorporate them into a routine.

-A person can also work with a physical therapist to design an individualized exercise plan to suit their needs.
+People can also work with a physical therapist to design an exercise plan to suit their needs.

 People with severe, persistent, or worsening hip pain should see a doctor.
 It is important to stop or reduce any exercises that cause or aggravate hip pain.